 A high percentage of the population in Kenya is engaged in agriculture.
 As a result, involvement in agriculture projects is a given for MCOH.
-Our first step was to hire an agricultural specialist who engages with the farmers groups to provide training on improved farming techniques, and introduction of new varieties of drought and pest resistant crops.
+Our first step was to hire an agricultural specialist who engages with the farmers groups to provide training on improved farming techniques, and the introduction of new varieties of drought and pest resistant crops.
 As well, we also train farmers in new varieties of livestock, rabbits, and chickens.

 School Feeding programs